 In order to create a culture of belonging, begin with practicing inclusive behaviors that promote an attitude of “you are different like me” rather than “you are different from me.”
 A successful marketing campaign by the regional insurance company Pemco is good inspiration for this.
 They created a series of lovingly oddball northwestern profiles and used the slogan “We are different.
 A lot like you.”

-Environments that encourage employees to challenge their biases must be deliberately constructed, because challenging the status quo requires intention—or else it wouldn’t be the status quo!
-In the companies we have consulted at, we have witnessed how the leadership has owned up to their role in developing the culture and taken conscious and consistent action to make it safe to explore what inclusiveness and diversity means to the people in their organizations.
+Environments that encourage employees to challenge their biases must be deliberately constructed because challenging the status quo requires intention—or else it wouldn’t be the status quo!
+In the companies we have consulted at, we have witnessed how the leadership has owned up to their role in developing the culture and taken conscious and consistent action to make it safe to explore what inclusiveness and diversity mean to the people in their organizations.

 Inclusiveness develops the same way trust does: it takes intention, time, and shared experiences.
 However, you can make immediate progress by doing these two things: ask questions and listening.
-Ask “What do you think?” and then listen and reflect; not defend and react.
+Ask “What do you think?” and then listen and reflect; do not defend and react.
 These simple actions will help you make great strides toward genuine inclusiveness.

 Kristiina Hiukka’s consulting, coaching, facilitating and speaking engagements are a mix of her passions for Leadership, the Human Element in Innovation and Gender Intelligence in the context of Organizational Culture – and how these affect strategic decisions.
 She believes that the best innovation leadership is based on diversity of thought, and a balanced mix of positivity and productivity.
-Kristiina has founded and led two innovation summits (Women in Innovation Summit 2012 and Converge@Seattle Pacific Northwest Innovation Summit 2014) that convened business leaders, legislators, innovators, entrepreneurs and experts to explore opportunities to transform the ways we live and work.
+Kristiina has founded and led two innovation summits (Women in Innovation Summit 2012 and Converge@Seattle Pacific Northwest Innovation Summit 2014) that convened business leaders, legislators, innovators, entrepreneurs, and experts to explore opportunities to transform the ways we live and work.
 A native of Finland, Kristiina has lived in Seattle for over 20 years and serves as Honorary Vice Consul of Finland for the State of Washington.
-Kristiina earned her M.A. from University of Jyväskylä, Finland.
+Kristiina earned her M.A. from the University of Jyväskylä, Finland.
 KristiinaHiukka.com , firstname.lastname@example.org @kristiinahiukka

 This blog post was first published as a WTIA Blog on March 9, 2017.